ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

       inlineScript: |
         az containerapp create --name myApp --resource-group myResourceGroup --image $(ACR_NAME).azurecr.io/myapp:$(Build.BuildId) --environment myEnv
 ```
-3. **Integrate ACR with Azure Pipelines:** Configure a service connection in Azure DevOps to securely authenticate with your Azure Container Registry.
+1. **Integrate ACR with Azure Pipelines:** Configure a service connection in Azure DevOps to securely authenticate with your Azure Container Registry.

 ### Best Practices for Secure Deployment
 - Use secrets and environment variables within the pipeline to handle sensitive information securely.
-- Implement approval checks in the pipeline to review changes before deploying to production. {: .prompt-tip }
+- Implement approval checks in the pipeline to review changes before deploying to production.

 ## Section 5: Managing and Scaling Containerized Apps in Azure